Existence conditions of nonsingular dyonic black holes in nonlinear electrodynamics: Simple examples of two-parameter Lagrangian providing a nonsingular dyonic black hole

 Finally, we take the following exponential type of the Lagrangian

 which has the Maxwell limit at the weak field $\cF\to 0$.
 It is obvious that the regularity condition~(\ref{eq:LForder2}) can be satisfied $\cF \to \infty$ due to the suppression of $e^{-\beta \cF}$ at $\cF\to\infty$.
-Therefore, this NED does not prohibit the existence of nonsingular dyonic black holes and nonsingular purely electric/magnetic charged black holes.
+Therefore, this NED does not prohibit the existence of nonsingular dyonic black holes and nonsingular purely electrically or magnetically charged black holes.
 Moreover, we can consider the two parameter Lagrangian

 where $h \left( {\cal F} \right)$ is given by eq.~(\ref{eq:LF-magnetic}).
 The regularity condition~(\ref{eq:LGorder2}) can written as

 which requires